Top Back to top

 Programme Structure

-The sessions will be available on-demand on our congress platform during the live event and for 2 months after that, except for the Meet the Expert sessions and some sponsored sessions.
+Shortly after being live-streamed, the sessions will be available on-demand on our congress virtual platform for 2 months after the Annual Meeting of the EBMT.

 Physician Session Outlines